8th International Conference on Mechanics of Biomaterials and Tissues

 Do not miss this opportunity to meet the leaders in their field, while enjoying the great setting, the beaches and volcanoes.
 A truly creative environment!

-Oral and paper abstracts are now invited on the below topics.
+Poster abstracts are invited on the below topics.
 They should be submitted using the online abstract submission system.

 Materials development and analysis

 - New concepts for implant materials (additive manufacturing; orthopedicorthopedic, dental, neural implants; soft and hard tissue replacement)

 - Measurement methods for mechanical properties, biocompatibility, tribology and haptics

 - Microstructure-property relationships for biological and implant materials

 - Advanced characterization methods (spectral CT, in-situ and liquid cell TEM, synchrotron methods, small angle scattering)

 - Micromechanics of biological materials (bone, cartilage, tissue, arteries, teeth)